Pure python implementation of ROUGE-1.5.5.

 and something called union-LCS is computed.
 This is called

 rougeLsumin this package.
 This is the ROUGE-L reported in Get To The Point: Summarization with Pointer-Generator Networks, for example.
+If your references/candidates do not have newline delimiters, you can use the --split_summaries flag (or optional argument in RougeScorer).

 How to run